-The solutes exhibit distinct T_S , opposite to hydrocarbons.
-Furthermore, T_S are significantly larger than for the hydrocarbons.
+The solutes exhibit significantly different T_S , opposite to hydrocarbons.
+Furthermore, T_S are larger than for the hydrocarbons.
 The T_S obtained from the second order polynomial fit for methanol, ethanol, phenol, and neopentanol, are respectively, 594 K, 557 K, 531 K, and 511 K.

-Entropic convergence can be observed at ~458 K, with the exception of ethanol.
+Entropic convergence can be observed at T_s^ ~458 K, with the exception of ethanol.
+Entropic convergence was previously observed for some linear alcohols from analysis of experimental data at 1 atm32; interestingly, convergence was also observed at negative values of $\Delta S{\rm hyd}$, and no convergence was observed between methanol and ethanol up to 400 K92.
 Electrostatic interactions are now dominant (see Fig. S5) and these are stronger for methanol and ethanol than for phenol and neopentanol, opposite to van der Waals interactions.

-In spite of the apparent solute size dependence (see Fig. 3(b1)), this is not the reason for the different T_S , since a near system size independence was already demonstrated for hydrocarbons.
-To further demonstrate this point we calculated ΔG{hyd} , ΔS{hyd} , and ΔH{hyd} for neopentane, benzene, and neopentanol, neglecting electrostatic interactions.
+In spite of the apparent solute size dependence (see Fig. 3(b1)), this is not the reason behind the significantly different T_S , since a near system size independence was already demonstrated for hydrocarbons.
+To further demonstrate this point we calculated $\Delta G{\rm hyd}$, $\Delta S{\rm hyd}$, and $\Delta H{\rm hyd}$ for neopentane, benzene, and neopentanol, neglecting electrostatic interactions.
 Thus, non-bonded solute-water interactions were restricted to van der Waals interactions.
 Figure 4 shows that a similar T_S is now obtained for the distinct solutes.
-A T_S of 442 K, 449 K and 442 K were found, respectively, for neopentane, benzene, and neopentanol modeled exclusively by van der Waals interactions.
+T_S values of 442 K, 449 K and 442 K were found, respectively, for neopentane, benzene, and neopentanol modeled exclusively by van der Waals interactions.
 This indicates that the different T_S are connected with the solute-water interactions, especially, electrostatic interactions, almost absent in aliphatic hydrocarbons.

-Furthermore, the solute size dependence of $\Delta S{hyd} / SASA$, not observed for hydrocarbons, is connected with the fact that electrostatic interactions are less sensible to the SASA, since these are long-ranged.
+Furthermore, the solute size dependence of $\Delta S{\rm hyd}$ / SASA, not observed for hydrocarbons, is connected with the fact that electrostatic interactions are less sensible to the SASA, since these are long ranged.